piotr-zuralski/piotr-zuralski.github.io/_pages/en/index.md

 {% include _experience.html %}
 <!-- # Senior Engineer -->

-Backend developer with {{ experience }}+ years of experience in commercial web development.<br/>
+Backend developer with {{ experience }}+ years of experience in commercial web development.<br>
 Eager to achieve set goals and successfully complete the product lifecycle by developing applications and providing solutions for Continuous Integration with Continuous Deployment.
-Constantly delivers high quality code.<br/>
+Constantly delivers high quality code.<br>

 ## Summary
   - {{ experience }}+ years of experience with commercial programming